China Sourcing Agents

 • Shenzhen is the global center for hardware.
 Huaqiangbei provides same-day access to almost any electronic component, and the surrounding area concentrates expertise in consumer electronics, IoT, and wireless.

 • Dongguan and Guangzhou are the hubs for tooling, injection molding, and final assembly.
-Enclosure work usually happens here, an hour from the Shenzhen electronics supply chain.
+Enclosure work usually happens here, an hour from the Shenzhen electronics supply chain, and our Dongguan sourcing agent team coordinates the mold shops directly.

 Keeping PCB work near Shenzhen and tooling near Dongguan shortens the iteration loop — prototypes move between the two in a day, not a week.